Mary A. van Balgooy

 Mary is particularly interested the relationship between architectural design and gender roles in the 19th and 20th century, as well as the history of women in the United States over the past three centuries.
 She currently completed research on Cliff May’s formative career in San Diego.
 “Before LA: Cliff May’s Beginnings in San Diego” (San Diego Journal, 2011) is a follow-up to her award-winning article, “Designer of the Dream: Cliff May and the California Ranch House” (Southern California Quarterly, 2004) and her master’s thesis, “Women and Domestic Architecture in Cold War America: Cliff May’s California Ranch House Designs” at the Claremont Graduate University.

-Mary is a frequent speaker and consultant on the interpretation of women’s history and 20th century domestic architecture for such diverse organizations as the American Association for State and Local History, American Association of Museums, California Preservation Foundation, Santa Barbara Trust for Historic Preservation, and Sewall-Belmont House (Washington, DC).
+Mary is a frequent speaker and consultant on the interpretation of women’s history and 20th century domestic architecture for such diverse organizations as the American Association for State and Local History, American Alliance of Museums, California Preservation Foundation, Santa Barbara Trust for Historic Preservation, and Sewall-Belmont House (Washington, DC).